Collingwood Dickson: Victoria Cross action

 At the siege of Sebastopol during the Crimean War, Dickson was a lieutenant colonel on the staff of Lord Raglan.
 Following an incident during the siege, Dickson was awarded the VC:

 Dickson was appointed a Companion of the Order of the Bath in 1855, and in 1856, along with many other British soldiers, he was appointed Chevalier of the French Legion of Honour; shortly before the publication of his VC award in 1857 he was promoted to the next higher rank of the Legion, Officier.

 Later life

 From September 1855 till the end of the Crimean War Dickson was employed with the Turkish contingent, and the Sultan awarded him the Order of the Medjidie (third class).

 Later in his army service Dickson was Inspector-General of Artillery 1870–75.
 He was made Colonel commandant of the Royal Artillery in 1875, and was promoted to full general in 1877.
 He officially retired in 1884, but remained Colonel Commandant until his death in 1904.
-He is buried at Kensal Green Cemetery; his Victoria Cross and his many other medals are on display at the Royal Artillery Museum.
+His Victoria Cross and his many other medals are on display at the Royal Artillery Museum.